 - Additional Viability Support Payment

-What about access to child care in other jurisdictions where there are cross-border complications and other issues?
+What about access to child care in jurisdictions where there are cross-border complications and other issues?

 Families and services should seek information from their respective state and territory governments.